 ANCESTORS is an innovative piece of musical theatre being composed and produced by Quilla (Anna Luisa Daigneault) and choreographed by LeDarius Parker.
 It is an intergenerational story told through compelling dialog and live dance sequences accompanied by a powerful, beat-driven electronic score.
 The narrative focuses on a group of three characters who reside in modern-day Greensboro, NC.
 Each character encounters one of their ancestors during a dream, and undergoes a transformative process that leads to healing, personal reckoning as well as an appreciation for their lineage.

 This project is being created with support from the North Carolina Arts Council and the partnering arts councils.
 It will premiere in 2023.

 Quilla’s latest album, The Handbook of Vivid Moments (Ritual Fire Recordsm 2020), beautifully weaves elements of her Latinx heritage with dance floor beats.
 This album uplifts listeners during the Covid-19 pandemic, and explores themes such as climate change and women’s empowerment.
 The album is available on all platforms here: https://orcd.co/

 Buy | stream here

-Quilla’s third album was written and produced in her home studio and was created with support from the North Carolina Arts Council and the partnering arts councils of the Regional Artist Project Grant Program.
+Quilla’s third album was written and produced in her home studio in Greensboro, North Carolina.
+It was created with support from the North Carolina Arts Council and the partnering arts councils of the Regional Artist Project Grant Program (2021).
 Their support is gratefully acknowledged.
 The printing of physical albums was also made possible by an Artist Support Grant from ArtsGreensboro and the NC Arts Council in 2021.

-Music, lyrics, electronic production and mixing by Quilla
+Music, lyrics, electronic production and mixing by Quilla (Anna Luisa Daigneault)

 Vocal production by Quilla and Mike Garrigan

-Violin on Track 5 by Kate Tobey
+Violin on Track 5 by Kate Musselwhite Tobey

 Mastering by Holger Lagerfeldt